-Antelope Canyon is actually made up by two canyon sections, the upper and the lower.
-Few geological formations are as fabulous and mysterious appearing.
+And few geological formations are as fabulous and mysterious appearing as Antelope Canyon in Arizona.
 The distinctive wavy canyon walls and thick light beams that reach the canyon floor create an unreal appearance.
 It’s like something from a different world.

 The only way to get access to Antelope Canyon is to use a licensed tour operator.
 Especially during summer when light beams are more frequent the tours are highly popular, so make sure that you book your tour well in advance.

-It’s optimal to stay in a hotel in Page for the visits of Horseshoe Bend and Antelope Canyon.
+It’s optimal to stay at a hotel in Page for the visits to Horseshoe Bend and Antelope Canyon.
 Then you can enjoy both places to the fullest without having to deal with very early or late drives.